brk-a/DSA/0x07-dsa/0-binary_search_linked_lists_complexity.md

     - `cards` is empty &rarr; []
     - `query` appears more than once in `cards` &rarr; [13, 11, 10, 7, 7, 4, 3, 1, 0, -2]
     - `cards` has duplicate elements which may or may not be `query` &rarr; [13, 13, 13, 11, 10, 7, 7, 4, 3, 3, 3, 3, 3, 3, 1, 0, -2]
+    - `cards` has multiple occurrences of `query` &rarr; [13, 13, 7, 7, 7, 7, 7, 7, 7, 3, 3, 3, 3, 3, 1, 0, -2]
     - ...
 ### assumptions
 - returns -1 when `query` is not in `cards`
-- returns the index of the first occurrence of `query` when there are duplicates of `query`
+- returns the index of the first occurrence of `query` when there are duplicates/ multiple occurrences of `query`
+    - first occurrence is the leftmost one
 - limit of length of `cards` is finitely large
 ## method
 ### method 1: turn over the cards one by one until the desired result is found